 Face Covering Policy

-Published June 26, 2020.
-Changes will be considered based on CDC and public health guidance.
+Changes will be considered based on CDC guidance and state and federal requirements.

 The use of face coverings, such as masks, are just one element in reducing the risk of COVID-19.
 They must be combined with social distancing, hand washing, self-assessments, and a requirement to stay home when ill (even with mild symptoms), to have our best opportunity to reduce risk.
 We are all responsible for keeping our campus safe.

 Face coverings that cover the mouth and nose are required indoors.
 Face coverings are required outdoors when social distancing is not possible.

 - In your specific assigned room, suite, or apartment when only you or your roommates are present.

 - In dining areas, while eating and drinking.

 - In an enclosed space, when an individual is the sole occupant.

 - In work areas not open to the public where six feet of social distance can be consistently maintained.
 Within office suites, only reception areas are considered open to the public.